Practical 7

 integer |

-In order to relate the integer
+In order to relate the integer payment types to human readable

-declaration to the generated file that
+names, add the following enum declaration to the generated file that

 contains the order model: